Quabbin Reservoir: Towns disincorporated

 The Quabbin's creation required the flooding, and thus the disincorporation, of four towns in April 1938: Dana (located in Worcester County), Enfield, Greenwich, and Prescott (all located in Hampshire County).
 The land remaining from the disincorporated towns was added to surrounding municipalities, including Belchertown, Pelham, New Salem, Petersham, Hardwick and Ware.
 One additional town on the reservoir is Shutesbury, in Franklin County.
 Because of New Salem's annexation of the Prescott Peninsula, a large wedge of land shifted from Hampshire County to Franklin County.
 Today, the majority of the reservoir lies in either New Salem or Petersham.

 Of the land used to make the dam, about 60,000 acres were purchased and the rest was seized by eminent domain in 1938.
 The town of Dana voted to voluntarily give up their land to the project.
 Around 2,500 residents lost their homes as part of the flooding.

 In addition, thirty-six miles of the Boston and Albany Railroad's Athol Branch, the so-called "Rabbit Line", were abandoned (originally the Springfield, Athol and Northeastern Railroad).
 Route 21, formerly reaching Athol, was truncated to the south side of the reservoir, and new roads—now US 202 and Route 32A—were built, respectively, on the western and eastern side of the reservoir.
 The designation of Route 109 was removed in 1933 from the road once running from Pittsfield to West Brookfield and leading into Enfield Centre from the southeast; and a different road southwest of Boston received that designation.

 The buildings in the towns flooded by the reservoir were removed.
 Some cellar holes were left intact while others, chiefly in Prescott and below the flow line, were filled in.
 Old roads that once led to the flooded towns can be followed to the water's edge.
 Not all elements of the towns were destroyed, however.
 Town memorials and cemeteries in the four towns were moved to Quabbin Park Cemetery, located on Route 9 in Ware, just off the Quabbin's lands.
 Many other public buildings were moved intact to other locations.
 For example, the Prescott First Congregational Church was moved to South Hadley.
 The North Prescott Methodist Episcopal Church was moved to Orange in 1949, and then to New Salem in 1985 where it forms part of the building complex of the Swift River Valley Historical Society.
 The former Town Hall of Prescott now sits off of Route 32 in Petersham.
+Atkinson Tavern was moved from Prescott to the Storrowton Village Museum on the grounds of the Eastern States Exposition in West Springfield, where it now serves as part of the operating Storrowton Tavern restaurant.

 Three student housing facilities at Hampshire College in Amherst are named after the discontinued towns of Greenwich, Prescott, and Enfield.
 In addition, Hampshire College named another facility on its campus Dana House, after the other discontinued town of Dana.

 Four residence halls at the nearby Eagle Hill School are also named for the four towns: Greenwich, Prescott, Dana, and Enfield.